honiecraft/AdventureWorks-Inventory-Analysis/README.md

 From there, build appropriate strategies to better manage and operate storage activities.
 - **Sales people and the Marketing team** also need to *monitor the amount of goods in the warehouse to build, control, and adjust sales and marketing campaigns accordingly*.

-> **Requirements:**
+> **Objective**\
-> As a data analyst, you help stakeholders have a complete and easy-to-understand picture of warehouse data, helping them make better decisions and operations.
+> Building Dashboard for stakeholders to have a complete and easy-to-understand picture of warehouse data, helping them make better decisions and operations.
-In addition, you will also provide your ideas, insights, and suggestions to those stakeholders.
+In addition, providing ideas, insights, and suggestions to those stakeholders.

 ## Dataset
 - Project used dataset of AdventureWorks from BigQuery, to **connect BigQuery with PowerBI**, please follow [this](https://learn.microsoft.com/en-us/power-query/connectors/google-bigquery) instruction.